tarantool/doc/doc/concepts/data_model/value_store.rst

 To create a constraint in a space, specify the corresponding function's name in the ``constraint`` parameter:

-*   Tuple constraints: when creating or altering a space:
+*   Tuple constraints: when creating or altering a space.

     ..  literalinclude:: /code_snippets/test/constraints/constraint_test.lua
         :language: lua
         :lines: 28-29
         :dedent:

-*   Field constraints: when setting up the space format:
+*   Field constraints: when setting up the space format.

     ..  literalinclude:: /code_snippets/test/constraints/constraint_test.lua
         :language: lua